 Preventing construction accidents starts with following the already established protocols and procedures.
 If construction site owners and contractors focused on creating, maintaining, and enforcing safety standards, they’d actually save money – and lives.
 Let’s take a look at the “fatal four” again and examine the best practices for preventing accidents.

-- In order to protect against falls, it’s important to provide ample training, use harnesses, lines, nets, and railings, and to keep surfaces as clean and dry as possible.
+- In order to protect against falls, it’s important to provide ample training, use harnesses, lines, nets, and railings, and keep surfaces as clean and dry as possible.

 - Electrocution protection starts with clear and specific training.
 It’s also important to remember to power down all tools when they’re not in use.